dbashford/mimosa/README.md

  * Growl notifications along with basic console logging.
 If a compile fails, you'll know right away.
  * Automatic CoffeeLinting
  * Automatic JSHinting of compiled JavaScript
- * Automatic CSSHinting of compiled CSS
+ * Automatic CSSLinting of compiled CSS
  * Basic Express skeleton to put you on the ground running with a new app
  * Bundled Express for serving up assets to an existing app
  * Live Reload built in, without the need for a plugin